minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

 ***

 ### 6.2.
 Data-Logic Unit Test
+* The purpose of this second test is used to test the connection between Database and Logic tier.
+The main activity of this test is to test the store procedures again but from the Logic Tier.
+In this test, we use the SQLStatement method which is declared at 5.2. to create scenario and call the store procedure.
+Furthermore, most of data in this test is resused from Store Procedures Test.

 Test Case ID | Test Scenario | Test Data | Expected Results | Actual Results | Pass/Fail
 ------------ | ------------- | --------- | ---------------- | -------------- | ---------
 032 | Check ```createBooking_Success``` with valid data | centerId | return 200 | As Expected | Pass